Fredericksburg, VA

 Custody and Visitation Disputes

 One of the most common challenges involving uncooperative parties is disagreement over child custody and visitation.
-When parents cannot work together, the court may be required to intervene.

 Under Virginia Code § 20-124.2(B), the court may award joint or sole custody depending on the facts of the case.
-In high-conflict situations, the judge may also:

 Courts take repeated interference with custody or visitation seriously and may adjust arrangements accordingly.